Conjugacy class of homeomorphisms and distortion elements in groups of homeomorphisms: Conjugacy classes of non-spreading homeomorphisms

 \section{Conjugacy classes of non-spreading homeomorphisms}

 The rotation number is a famous dynamical invariant introduced by Poincaré to study the dynamics of homeomorphisms of the circle.
 The dynamics of a homeomorphism of the circle will "look like" the dynamics of the rotation of angle $\alpha$ when the rotation number of this homeomorphism is $\alpha$.
 However, it is known that, for any $\alpha$, there exist homeomorphisms with rotation number $\alpha$ which are not conjugate to a rotation.
 One can solve this problem by classifying the homeomorphisms up to semi-conjugacy.
-There might be yet another approach to solve this problem: it is not difficult to prove that, for any homeomorphism of the circle with rotation number $\alpha$, the closure of the conjugacy class of this homeomorphism contains the rotation of angle $\alpha$.
+There might be yet another approach to solve this problem: it is not difficult to prove the following proposition (see Section \ref{sectcircle} for more details).

+\begin{proposition} For any homeomorphism of the circle with rotation number $\alpha$, the closure of the conjugacy class of this homeomorphism contains the rotation of angle $\alpha$. \end{proposition}

 Actually, this last property characterizes the homeomorphisms of the circle with rotation number $\alpha$.
 In this article, we pursue this approach in the case of homeomorphisms of surfaces.